OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

 In these instructions I will be using my particular use case as an example.
 On Cheyenne, `GRID_DIR="${HOME}/grids/${GRID_PREFIX}/"` and `GRID_PREFIX="x4.92067"` where `x4` refers
 to a 4x grid refinement in a band near the equator and the resulting grid has `92067` horizontal cells.
+I'm going to call this grid `mpasa120-30` because on a full-radius grid it has a maximum grid spacing of 120km and a minimum grid spacing of 30km.

 **I make the assumption that you have generated the following files:**